 This profile builds upon the clinical content templates developed in this IHE PCC Technical Framework.
 However, it has been designed to work with other clinical content templates developed for producing clinical documents (e.g., the CCDA in the US, and epSOS templates in Europe).

-n the Magic Number Seven, Plus or Minus Two, George Miller argues that the average human memory can hold seven plus or minus two units of information.
+In the Magic Number Seven, Plus or Minus Two, George Miller argues that the average human memory can hold seven plus or minus two units of information.
 Subsequent studies reduce this figure when the units of information are words.
 Numerous research studies indicate that the average number of medications taken by high risk populations (elders, patients with chronic conditions, et cetera) approaches or exceeds seven.
 For complex cases, the task would then exceed the average capacity of human working memory.

 RECON profile enables information contained in Health Information Systems and Exchanges to be used to support automation of reconciliation tasks and clinical workflows.
 It explains what information can help reconciliation, and how it can be used to assist healthcare providers to automate this complex task.